 Of course, it depends on your definition of gainful.

-"Tell me why I shouldn't reduce your pay," my editor opened a phone
+"Tell me why I shouldn't reduce your pay," my editor opened a phone conversation recently.

 It was her way of saying congratulations.

 It also depends on your definition of employment.

 When he was younger, my son might have wondered, upon returning from a hard day at elementary school, why his dad was padding around the house in his skivvies while all the other dads were at a place called work.

 If I'm lying on the couch staring into space, a reasonable question might be, "Hey, Dad, wanna throw the football around?"
 To which a reasonable answer might be, "Can't you see Daddy's working?"